 Council on Community-Based Partnerships

-The Council on Community-Based Partnerships invites students, faculty, and community organizations to submit a proposal to present a poster at the Twelfth Annual Council on Community-Based Partnerships Awards Luncheon, which will be held at the Bryant Conference Center April 18, 2018.
+The Council on Community-Based Partnerships invites students, faculty, and community organizations to submit a proposal to present a poster at the Thirteenth Annual Council on Community-Based Partnerships Awards Luncheon, which will be held at the Bryant Conference Center April 12, 2019.
 Proposals should describe community engagement research or relevant projects.

-For more information please contact Dr. Jen Nickelson, chair, Academic Conference and Presentation Committee, at email@example.com or 205-348-3715.
+For more information, please contact Dr. Andrew Goodlife, chair for the Academic Conference and Presentation Committee at email@example.com or (205) 348-8283.